thecoolwinter/CBOR/README.md

 - Supports decoding half precision floats (Float16) as a regular Float.
 - Runs on Linux, Android, and Windows using the swift-foundation project when available.
 - Fuzz tested for reliability against crashes.
-- Supports tagged items (will expand and add ability to inject your own tags in the future):
+- ***NEW*** Supports tagged items with custom tag injection.
-  - Dates
+  - Dates are a special case, handled by the library.
-  - UUIDs
+  - Contains UUID example implementation.
 - Flexible date parsing (tags `0` or `1` with support for any numeric value representation).
 - Decoding multiple top-level objects using `decodeMultiple(_:from:)`.

-> Note: This is not a valid CBOR/CDE encoder, it merely always outputs countable collections.
-CBOR/CDE should be implemented in the future as it's quite similar.
+- ***NEW*** IPLD compatible DAG-CBOR encoder for content addressable data.
+- ***NEW*** Flexible date decoding for untagged date items encoded as strings, floating point values, or integers.

 ## Usage

+### Standard CBOR

 This library utilizes Swift's `Codable` API for all (de)serialization operations.
 It intentionally doesn't support streaming CBOR blobs.
 After [installing](#installation) the package using Swift Package Manager, use the `CBOREncoder` and `CBORDecoder` types to encode to and decode from CBOR blobs, respectively.